 |Retail: 450 - 650 €/Kg||Not available||Not available|

-The most innovative and complete materials portfolio on the market
+The most innovative and complete material portfolio on the market

-Pam's compatibility with pellet shape materials offer the most complete and innovative material catalog on the market.
+Pam's compatibility with pellet shape materials offer the most complete and innovative material catalogue on the market.

-While specific formats for 3D printing require users to have a high level of need before they can offer a material in its specific format, pellets offer a complete catalog immediately.
+While specific formats for 3D printing require users to have a high level of need before they can offer a material in its specific format, pellets offer a complete catalogue immediately.